Fairleigh Dickinson University is ranked among the best universities in the North region by U.S. News & World Report’s Best Colleges 2019.

 Fairleigh Dickinson University’s Master of Social Work online program prepares you to make a positive impact on social and economic justice, human rights and quality of life for diverse populations.
 In this program, you will develop valuable skills to promote physical, psychological and social well-being for clients in various settings and regions of practice.

 The online MSW curriculum combines didactic and practical learning through coursework delivered in an online format.
 It provides a competency-based education, preparing you to work as an advanced social work practitioner capable of leading developmental efforts in both public and private social service arenas.
-This program is designed for a variety of students to include: traditional students, working professionals and adult learners, and is in pre-candidacy with the Council on Social Work Education’s Commission on Accreditation (CSWE)*.
+This program is designed for a variety of students to include: traditional students, working professionals and adult learners.

 FDU’s Master of Social Work online program includes extensive field practicum experience.
 You will have the opportunity to apply the theory, skills and approaches learned in the course work to real-world situations.
 Placement opportunities include those in hospitals and other healthcare settings, schools, criminal justice settings, grassroots organizations, mental health services and more.
 You will work closely with a dedicated field coordinator to identify placements for your field experience hours.